donkjr/Dk-DK-COPIER-REPO/README.md

                   This sensor is used to detect jams by checking this switch after the required time for the slide arm to cycle

 ERRORS:
-TRAY MISSING: the controller detected that a slide tray is not installed
+TRAY MISSING: the controller detected that a slide tray is not installed TRAY JAM: Indicates that something inhibited the slide arm from inserting the slide into the projector within the expected time.